This post may contain affiliate links. Please read our disclosure policy.

 Judy says

-How many drummies do you recommend for 8 adults?
+How many drumsticks do you recommend for 8 adults?
 How much seasoning?
 Thanks

 Traci Antonovich says